 “My dear queen!”
 Lightsong said, actually going so far as to embrace Siri as she stepped into his pavilion at the arena.

 Siri smiled to herself as Lightsong waved for her to seat herself in one of his couch-like chairs, meant for lounging back in a reclining position.
-Siri sat with care--she was growing to favor the intricate Hallandren gowns, but moving about in them took quite a bit more skill than simple highland dresses did.
-As she settled, Lightsong called for fruit to be brought for his queen.
+Siri sat with care--she was growing to favor the intricate Hallandren gowns, but moving about in them took quite a bit of skill.
+As she settled, Lightsong called for fruit to be brought.

 “You treat me too kindly,” Siri said.